 The level of equipment carried by Defiance allows her to operate up to 60miles from a safe haven, both day and night, with 10 passengers on-board.

-Defiance was built with an extended wheelhouse.
+Defiance is built with an extended wheelhouse.
 This is large enough to accommodate everybody on-board in poor weather.
 The lower cabin has two beds, whilst the upper cabin has bench seating around the outside.

 A marine WC is installed in its own cubicle for privacy.
 On environmental grounds the WC should not be used within the Marina, where toilets are available and sewage should not be discharged when less than 3Nm from shore.